 5.1 The following section outlines the procedures followed by officers in granting, amending, or cancelling discretionary relief and reduction.
-This is essentially laid down by legislation

 Applications and Evidence

 - 5.2 All reliefs must be applied for in writing by the ratepayer.
 Application forms are available online at www.iow.gov.uk/Businessrates or by request. - 5.3 Organisations are required to provide a completed application form plus any such evidence, documents, accounts, financial statements etc. necessary to allow the Council to make a decision.
 Where insufficient information is provided, then no relief will be granted. - 5.4 Applications should initially be made to the Business Rates Section and will be determined in accordance with Section 6 of this policy.